 Workers’ compensation insurance covers medical costs and lost wages for work-related injuries and illnesses.
 This policy is required in almost every state for businesses that have employees.

-If an employee suffers an injury or becomes ill at your consulting office, you could be held responsible for medical expenses.
+If an employee suffers an injury at your consulting office, you could be held responsible for medical expenses.
 Workers’ compensation insurance helps cover:

 An employee who trips because of dim lighting, clutter, or a broken step could accuse your business of negligence.
 If your consulting firm is sued for failure to provide a safe work environment, employer’s liability insurance, typically included in workers’ comp, can compensate your business for: